bnielsencodes/notifications-page/README.md

 With my next frontendmentor.io project, I plan to further my understanding of state in React.
 Also, will probably incorporate Tailwind into React.

-As for in general, I plan on learning Redux, Next.js, Styled Components, and Vite.
+As for in general, I plan on learning TypeScript, Redux, Next.js, Styled Components, and Vite.

 ## Author